4:50 from Paddington: Plot

+Emma tells the police about two letters: an older one from her brother Edmund, written shortly before his death in France, in which he said he intended to marry a woman named Martine, and a recent one that seems to be from this Martine, wanting to connect with the family.
+The family concludes that the second letter is probably a scam, since Martine has not been heard from in many years.
+The police suspect that the body is that of Martine.

-Just before the boys leave to spend the last week of their holiday with the Stoddart-Wests, Alexander tells Lucy that his father, Bryan, is fond of her, and suggests that he wouldn't mind having her as a stepmother.
-Not long after they have left, Lady Stoddart-West, mother of James, comes to Rutherford Hall and reveals that she is Martine, Edmund's former fiancee.
-She explains that Edmund died before they could be married, and since she married another man soon after the war, she had resolved not to bring up the painful past by telling the Crackenthorpes about their connection.
-She has chosen to speak up now only because her son told her about the supposed identification of the dead woman as Martine.
+Alexander tells Lucy that his father, Bryan, is fond of her, and says he wouldn't mind having her as stepmother.
+James's mother, Lady Stoddart-West, arrives to reveal that she is in fact Martine.
+She explains that Edmund died before they could be married, and after she married another man she resolved not to bring up the painful past by telling the Crackenthorpes about their connection.
+She has chosen to speak up now only because her son told her about the identification of the dead woman as Martine.
 After Edmund's death, Martine had joined the Resistance and briefly met Bryan Eastley, who was escaping through France.
-At Rutherford Hall, she recognised him again instantly from "the way he stood, and the set of his shoulders".
-This incident seems to impress Miss Marple.
+At Rutherford Hall, she recognises him again.

-The entire household, apart from Lucy and the absent Bryan and Alexander, suddenly becomes ill, and before long, Alfred is found dead.
-The curry made by Lucy on the fateful day is found to contain arsenic.
-After returning home to London, Harold receives a delivery of tablets from Dr Quimper, who he thought had told him not to take any more.
-Harold's wife convinces him to take them, assuming he misremembered the doctor's orders; but they are poisoned with aconitine, and he dies.
+The entire household, apart from Lucy and the absent Bryan and Alexander, becomes ill, and Alfred dies.
+The curry made by Lucy is found to contain arsenic.
+After returning home to London, Harold receives a delivery of tablets from Dr Quimper; they are poisoned with aconitine, and he also dies.

-Miss Marple and Mrs McGillicuddy arrive in time for afternoon tea at Rutherford Hall, apparently in order for Miss Marple to say goodbye to Emma before returning home.
-Miss Marple has instructed Mrs McGillicuddy to ask to use the lavatory as soon as they arrive, and while she is out of the room, Miss Marple pretends to choke on a fish bone from a fish-paste sandwich.
+Miss Marple and Mrs McGillicuddy arrive for afternoon tea at Rutherford Hall.
+Mrs McGillicuddy asks to use the lavatory and, while she is out of the room, Miss Marple pretends to choke on a fish bone from a fish-paste sandwich.
 Dr Quimper moves to assist her.
-Mrs McGillicuddy re-enters the room at that moment, sees the doctor backlit against the window with his hands at Miss Marple's throat, and cries out, "But that's him – that's the man on the train!"
+Mrs McGillicuddy re-enters the room and, seeing the doctor backlit against the window with his hands at Miss Marple's throat, cries out, "But that's him – that's the man on the train!"

-Miss Marple had realised that her friend would recognise the real murderer if she saw him again in a similar pose.
-The dead woman was Quimper's wife, who would not divorce him due to being Catholic, so he killed her to be free to marry Emma.
-Quimper's scheme grew to killing Emma's brothers Alfred and Harold, so that she would receive a greater portion of the inheritance.
-The book ends with Inspector Craddock wondering about the outcome of the apparent love triangle between Lucy, Cedric, and Bryan, and Miss Marple ambiguously stating that she knows who Lucy will choose.
+Miss Marple knew that her friend would recognise the murderer if she saw him again in a similar pose.
+The dead woman was Quimper's wife whom, when she would not agree to a divorce, he killed to be free to marry Emma.
+Quimper had killed Alfred and Harold, to increase Emma's share of the inheritance.
+The novel ends with Inspector Craddock wondering about the outcome of the apparent love triangle between Lucy, Cedric, and Bryan.
+Miss Marple ambiguously states that she knows who Lucy will choose.